MikeyBower93/voyage/README.md

 ## Introduction
 This is a project to demonstrate how to use terraform to create the following:
-- An ECS cluster
+- ECS cluster
 - ECS services with AWS Service Discovery to enable Elixir clustering
-- Load balanced for public traffic to the ECS services
+- Load balancer for public traffic to the ECS services

 It also demonstrates a mono repo approach, so if you created another elixir service you could easily terraform it, and also utilise a shared GitHub actions filed for CI/CD deployment to the cluster